johndevs/gradle-vaadin-plugin/README.md

 # Plugin configurations
-The following configuration options are available
+The following configuration options are available.

+For a better example of an actual working build.gradle using these options see https://gist.github.com/johndevs/11184881 .

 ## Vaadin Project configurations
 * ``vaadin.version`` - Vaadin version (Vaadin 6 and 7 supported).
 Defaults to latest Vaadin 7